AngleProtocol/angle-docs/governance/angle-dao.md

 Angle voting module comes with several add-ons with respect to the base `GovernorBravo` implementation from Compound or Uniswap

 - **Fractional voting:** Angle Governance makes use of [ScopeLift’s fractional voting](https://github.com/ScopeLift/flexible-voting/blob/master/src/GovernorCountingFractional.sol).
 This allows for users to split their voting power between for/against/abstain.
 It also allows smart contracts/custodians to pass through the voting power to liquidity providers based on their relative LP stake.
-- **Short-circuits:** It may be the case that the voting period is too short if a majority of veANGLE holders have already expressed their votes.
-Angle governance system enables votes to finish before the end if an oustanding majority of voters.
+- **Short-circuit:** It may be the case that the voting period is too short if a majority of veANGLE holders have already expressed their votes.
+Angle governance system enables votes to finish before the end if an oustanding majority of voters voted in favor.
 - **Preventing late quorum:** If someone votes on a proposal and causes it to reach quorum right before the end of the voting period, then voting period can be extended for a period
 - **Relative quorums:** quorums are expressed as fractions of the total veANGLE voting power